mdiluz/ttrts/game/README.md

 ttrts Game Design
 =================

-The game takes place in a series of simultanious turns on an arbitrarilly sized 2D grid.
+The game takes place in a series of simultanious turns on an arbitrarilly sized 2D board.

 Each player is in control of a set number of starting units, each turn recieves data on the status of the board.